simonvpe/cmap/ideas.md

 namespace cmap {

-// Model
+/*
+  The underlying model for the binary tree
+ */
 namespace _model {
-  using std::pair;
   /*
-    A map is built like a DAG as illustrated below.
+    A map is built like a binary tree as illustrated below.

             f1(k)
              / \